Clement-Martzloff/movie-score/readme.md

 ## Technical goals

 Create an event-driven architecture that uses events to trigger and communicate between decoupled services as in modern applications built with microservices.
-Use the latest version of the Relay client, in particular to update the UI via server notifications.
-(In progress)
+Use the latest version of the Relay client, in particular to update the UI via server notifications ! :fire:

 ## Installation